Last reviewed: 04 December 2019

-We, Adopt An Intern Ltd (AAI) will collect and use the personal information that you give us, in particular, your contact details, solely for the purpose of communicating with you regarding our services and projects related to the recruitment of workforce personnel.
+We, AAI EmployAbility (AAI) will collect and use the personal information that you give us, in particular, your contact details, solely for the purpose of communicating with you regarding our services and projects related to the recruitment of workforce personnel.
 We undertake to keep your personal information secure in our computer records and on our cloud-based back-up.
 AAI is designated as a 'data controller' in regard to the information you provide us with.

 The categories of information that we hold are slightly different for our two groups of customers, which are individuals using our services to assist in their search for employment (Jobseekers), and business organisations (Business Contacts).
 The latter fall into the following categories: